 Trains to France

-France has an expansive rail network, with high-speed trains operating along main lines and regional trains reaching to remote corners.
-You can buy French train tickets on Loco2 via our connection to the French rail operator SNCF.
+France has an extensive rail network, with high-speed trains operating along main lines and regional trains connecting remote communities right across France.
+You can buy French train tickets on Loco2; we are part of the family of companies owned by French rail operator SNCF.

 - Book French train tickets quickly and easily, including double-decker TGV Duplex and Intercités de Nuit night trains.